 Here are a few tips for getting rid of a boil:

 - Don’t squeeze or try to drain a boil yourself.
 This can lead to a spread of the infection or possibly cause a secondary infection of the boil.

 - Place a warm, wet washcloth on the boil several times a day.

 - Add some pressure when holding the washcloth in place without directly puncturing the boil.

-- Once the boil ruptures naturally, keep it covered with a bandage or gauze.
+- Once the boil ruptures naturally, keep it covered with a fresh, clean bandage or gauze.
 This will keep the infection from spreading to other places.

 - Wash your hands well after caring for your boil.
 This is also to prevent the infection from spreading.

 If you have a large boil or a group of boils (carbunculosis), you should see your doctor for treatment.
 Only your doctor can drain a large boil or carbuncle safely.